torch2424/as-bind/README.md

 asyncTask();
 ```

-## Motivation

-This library was inspired by several chats I had with some awesome buddies of mine in the WebAssembly Communitty:

-- Till Schneidereit and I had a chat about [WasmBoy](https://github.com/torch2424/wasmboy), and about how I had a really good experience writing the emulator, even though I had to do my own memory management.
-But they helped me realize, building something low level isn't that bad with manual memory management, but building something like a markdown parser would be very tedious since you have to manually write the string back and forth.
-Which then inspired this library, and it's [markdown parser demo](https://torch2424.github.io/as-bind/).

-- While I was building [WasmByExample](https://wasmbyexample.dev/?programmingLanguage=assemblyscript) I wanted to start building the "High Level Data Structures" section.
-I then realized how much work it would be to maintain code for passing data between WebAssembly Linear memory would be for each data type, and how much work it would be to created each individual example.
-Then, my buddy [Ashley Williams](https://twitter.com/ag_dubs) helped me realize, if your docs are becoming too complex, it may be a good idea to write a tool.
-That way you have less docs to write, and users will have an easier time using your stuff!

-Thus, this library was made to help AssemblyScript/JavaScript users build awesome things! 😄🎉

 ## Supported Data Types

 **TL;DR:** Currently Numbers, Strings, and Typed Arrays are supported.
 Returning a high-level data type from an imported JavaScript function, and passing AssemblyScript Classes will be coming later.